FGlazov/IL2Stats_Enhancements/readme.txt

 Compatibility with other mods
 ---------------------------------------------

-This mod modifies the following files.
-If another mod also modifies these files, there is a high chance that this mod will not be compatible with the other mod without some work.

-src/stats/views.py
-src/stats/urls.py
-src/stats/templates/tour.html
-src/stats/templates/squad_pilots.html
-src/stats/templates/squads.html
-src/stats/templates/squad.html
-src/stats/templates/pilots.html
-src/stats/templates/pilot.html
-src/stats/templates/mission.html
-src/stats/templates/main.html
-src/stats/locale/ru/LC_MESSAGES/* (all files in this dir) src/stats/locale/fr/LC_MESSAGES/* (all files in this dir) src/stats/locale/es/LC_MESSAGES/* (all files in this dir) src/stats/locale/de/LC_MESSAGES/* (all files in this dir)

-If these two mods are incompatible, then you may attempt to merge the changes together.
-Most friendly python programmers will be able to do this quickly!
-If you're technically minded, you can attempt to do this even without programming knowledge.
-If you don't know any friendly programmers, you may contact =FEW=Revolves on the forums and I'll try to get back to you and Frankenstein your two mods together.
+This mod bundle is unlikely to be compatible with any other mod, since it touches most of the files.

 License
 ---------------------------------------------
-The mod is licensed under the MIT License.
+The mod bundle is licensed under the MIT License.